wurli/tidyverse-dev-bot/news-files-annotated/readr.md

 !begin-bullets-11!

+-   !begin-bullet!
--   It is now possible to generate a column specification from any tibble (or data.frame) with `as.col_spec()` and convert any column specification to a short representation with `as.character()`
+    It is now possible to generate a column specification from any tibble (or data.frame) with `as.col_spec()` and convert any column specification to a short representation with `as.character()`

+    !begin-codeblock!
         s <- as.col_spec(iris)
         s
         #> cols(